 Chatting with singles is a huge part of checking out if there is chemistry.
 EliteSingles encourages singles to send inbox messages, smiles and flirts back and forth.
 They also offer some help with breaking the ice, using questions and some guided communication options.
 Match wins this section easily though, with inbox messages, instant chat, and even the MatchPhone option.
 This lets you chat without giving out your number until you feel comfortable.
 The amount of mobile apps Match has makes chatting on the move a lot easier, too.

 Comparing these two dating sites on price is complicated, as the services are so different.
-Match offers a more competitively priced monthly package, which is $20.99 per month for six months, and includes the Match deal.
-This gives you 6 months free of charge if the first 6 months doesn’t find you a partner.
+Match offers a more competitively priced monthly package, which is $20.99 per month for six months.

 EliteSingles is certainly higher in price, with the same 6 months costing $39.95 per month.
 But remember, you are receiving more of an elite service with matchmaking, a personality quiz, and manual verification of all profiles.
 In terms of value for money—we can’t choose.